bashirsouid/grub-multi-usb-bootloader/README.md

 ### UEFI with Secure Boot Enabled

-GRUB2 on this USB will prompt for MOK (Machine Owner Key) enrollment:
+GRUB2 on this USB may prompt for MOK (Machine Owner Key) enrollment:

 1. Boot USB in UEFI mode
-2. GRUB starts normally
+2. GRUB menu appears
 3. Select "Enroll MOK" (if prompted)
-4. Follow enrollment steps
+4. Complete enrollment flow
 5. Reboot to use

 For detailed guidance: [Ubuntu Secure Boot Documentation](https://wiki.ubuntu.com/SecureBoot)